easolhq/easolhq.github.io/docs/reference/tags/variant_pricing/index.md

 The `variant_pricing` tag renders a self-updating `<span>` which can interactively fetch and display up-to-date pricing information for a given variant, provided an adult count/start date/end date combination.
+You can also pass a `quantity` to price multiple units of the same variant (for example, several rooms or tickets); it defaults to `1` when omitted.

-You can use this tag to display up-to-date prices of each variant you're rendering on the page, responding to user interactions with the calendar and adult count for each displayed variant.
+You can use this tag to display up-to-date prices of each variant you're rendering on the page, responding to user interactions with the calendar, adult count, and quantity for each displayed variant.

 The tag is package-aware; if you use it in a package step template, it will display how much upgrading to that variant will cost, or `Included` if it is